zack744/ai-image-studio/README_en-US.md

 <p align="center"><a href="README.md">简体中文</a> | English</p>

-Typix is a modern, open-source, user-friendly, and privacy-secure AI tool focused on media content generation, providing creators with a one-stop generation experience.
+Typix is a modern, open-source, user-friendly, and privacy-secure AI tool focused on media content generation, providing creators with a one-stop generation experience, supporting one-click deployment to Cloudflare Workers and free use of Cloudflare Workers AI models.

 ![](docs/public/images/demo/preview.png)